 Once the pieces were attached, I placed my planter on top of the plant stand to keep the pieces in place.
 The force of the planter helped secure the wood while the glue dried.
 Since the plant stand is a triangle shape, it wasn’t possible to use claps to hold the pieces in place, but the planter seemed to work perfectly to keep everything still and upright while the glue dried.
 After 24 hours, I removed the planter to check the plant stand and it was tightly attached.
 But you can always go in with tiny finishing nails or staples if you want it to be extra secure.

-I love the unique look of the plant stand and that the rounded planter that I used on top added to the look of the plant stand too!
-If you are worried about a planter being precariously placed on top of this plant stand, you can always glue the planter on top, or cut down the plant stand pieces a bit before gluing them together to make the top of the plant stand larger to match the size of your planter.
+I love the unique look of the plant stand.
+I also think the rounded planter that I used on top added to the look too!
+If you are worried about a planter being precariously placed on top, you can always glue the planter on.
+Another option would be to cut down the plant stand pieces a bit before gluing them together to make the top of the plant stand larger to match the size of your planter.

-Remember, if you are ever interested in getting your own Glowforge, you can always use my referral link here to get a huge discount up to $500 off of one of your own!
+Remember, if you are ever interested in getting your own Glowforge, you can always use my referral link here .
+This will get you a huge discount up to $500 off of one of your own!